 (g) the day, days or period on or during which anything referred to in any of paragraphs (a) to (f) applied.

-[Section 43Q inserted by No. 38 of 2011 s.
+[Section 43Q inserted: No. 38 of 2011 s.
 26.]

 43. No privilege against self-incrimination

 (1) A person is not excused from complying with a direction under section 43B(1)(a) to give information, answer a question or produce a record or document on the ground that complying with the direction might tend to incriminate the person or render the person liable to a penalty.